 With its name referring to the surplus of ‘cysts’ in each ovary that characterises the condition ( many more than in ovaries without PCOS), it can be a confusing term – as the ‘cysts’ in question are not cysts at all but simply immature follicles (that contain the eggs) which do not develop to maturity.
 This confusion is enough to prompt ongoing calls for the name to be changed [2].

-Despite the difficulties in becoming pregnant with the condition, it is common for women with PCOS to become pregnant with the right treatment.
+Despite the anxiety about becoming pregnant with PCOS, pregnancy can often be successfully achieved either naturally or with simple support.
 Here, the experts at Fertility Family not only explain the basics of PCOS and how it affects fertility but offer answers and practical advice for before and after becoming pregnant with PCOS.

 What are the symptoms of PCOS?

-According to the NHS, there are three main ways [3] in which PCOS tends to manifest itself in women.
+According to the international guidelines on PCOS, there are three main ways [3] in which PCOS tends to manifest itself in women.
 These are:

 - Irregular or infrequent periods, meaning that your ovaries do not regularly release eggs

-- Higher-than-average production of androgen, a ‘male’ hormone that may cause physical symptoms such as excessive body hair
+- Hirsutism or having excessive testosterone, a ‘male’ hormone that may cause physical symptoms such as excessive body hair

 - Polycystic ovaries, which are enlarged and contain many of the fluid-filled follicles (sacs) mentioned above

-The presence of at least two of these signs may lead to a diagnosis of PCOS, but in addition, PCOS can also cause symptoms including weight gain, inappropriate hair distribution (unwanted hair growth, thinning hair or hair loss), and oily skin.
-PCOS may also be associated with other health problems such as type 2 diabetes in later life.
+The presence of at least two of these signs is required to confirm a diagnosis of PCOS.
+PCOS can cause symptoms that are no unique to PCOS, including weight gain, low mood, fatigue, inappropriate hair distribution (unwanted hair growth, thinning hair or hair loss), acne and oily skin.
+If left untreated, PCOS can trigger other health problems such as type 2 diabetes in later life.

 As part of the menstrual cycle, follicle-stimulating hormone (FSH) is secreted by the brain and selects one of the follicles within the ovary to mature and ovulate, eventually releasing an egg.
-However, follicles do not mature with PCOS, instead accumulating without maturing – meaning that ovulation does not take place when it should.
-This is why PCOS causes difficulties getting pregnant.
-PCOS supplements can increase your chances of getting pregnant should you suffer from these fertility issues.
+However, follicles do not mature with PCOS, instead accumulating without maturing – meaning that ovulation does not take place or does so sporadically.
+This makes for longer time to achieve a pregnancy.

 What happens if you have PCOS and go off birth control?

-There are a number of things that may happen when you come off birth control pills if you have PCOS.
+There are a number of things that may happen when you come off birth control pills if you have untreated PCOS.
 Your periods may return to an irregular pattern that you may have seen previously [4], and other PCOS symptoms may worsen.
-Birth control helps to balance out hormone levels in the body, and stopping it may reintroduce the types of hormonal imbalance that are characteristic of PCOS and can manifest themselves in physical changes.
+Birth control supplies the body with the right balanced amount of hormones, so stopping it will simply allow your hormonal status to show.

 How does PCOS affect ovulation tests?